Hofls/useful-info/cookbooks/economics/investing.md

     * Always have funds to buy shares during market crash
 * Investments should be long term (at least 5 years)
 * If stock price falls > 40%, but you still believe in company - consider buying more shares
+* Bogleheads:
+    * Invest early and often
+    * Never bear too much or too little risk
+    * Diversify
+        * e.g. 66% - index fund/etf/stock; 33% - bonds/cash
+    * Mostly use index funds (but investing in some stocks you like is ok too)
+    * ETFs with their 1% expense ratio is too expensive
+    * Optimize taxes

 ##### Indicators
 * `Market cap` - Value of all shares (price * count)